-For proposal 1, you may either vote "FOR ALL" nominees for director to our Board, "WITHHOLD ALL," meaning that you do not vote for any nominee for director to our Board, or you may vote "FOR ALL EXCEPT," meaning that you vote for all nominees for director to our Board except any nominee you specify.
+For proposal 1, you may either vote "FOR ALL" nominees for director to our Board on which the shares of our stock held by you are entitled to vote, "WITHHOLD ALL," meaning that you do not vote for any nominee for director to our Board, or you may vote FOR ALL EXCEPT," meaning that you vote for all nominees for director to our Board on which the shares of our stock held by you are entitled to vote except any nominee you specify.
 For proposal 2, you may vote "FOR" or "AGAINST" or "ABSTAIN" from voting.
 The procedures for voting are as follows: